 Illness anxiety disorder

-Illness anxiety disorder, sometimes called hypochondria or health anxiety, is worrying excessively that you are or may become seriously ill.
+Illness anxiety disorder, sometimes called hypochondriasis or health anxiety, is worrying excessively that you are or may become seriously ill.
 You may have no physical symptoms.
 Or you may believe that normal body sensations or minor symptoms are signs of severe illness, even though a thorough medical exam doesn't reveal a serious medical condition.

 Illness anxiety disorder is a long-term condition that can fluctuate in severity.
 It may increase with age or during times of stress.
 But psychological counseling (psychotherapy) and sometimes medication can help ease your worries.

-Symptoms of illness anxiety disorder involve preoccupation with the idea that you're seriously ill, based on normal body sensations (such as a noisy stomach) or minor symptoms (such as a minor rash).
+Symptoms of illness anxiety disorder involve preoccupation with the idea that you're seriously ill, based on normal body sensations (such as a noisy stomach) or minor signs (such as a minor rash).
 Signs and symptoms may include:

 - Being preoccupied with having or getting a serious disease or health condition